 HMT, VAT, Air Passenger Duty and tourism in Northern Ireland: call for evidence, March 2018 para 1.8. see also, PQ136109, 23 April 2018.

-Air passenger duty (Excise Notice 500), March 2017; Air Passenger Duty: statistical bulletin, March 2018.
-For the split of receipts across England, Scotland, Wales & Northern Ireland see, HMRC, Disaggregation of HMRC tax receipts, October 2017.
+APD for plane operators, & Exemptions from APD, January 2018; Air Passenger Duty: statistical bulletin, September 2018.
+For the split of receipts across England, Scotland, Wales & Northern Ireland see, HMRC, Disaggregation of HMRC tax receipts, October 2018.